-2 MOC3D (Konikow, Goode & Hornberger, 1996), version 1.1 of May 1997, is the 3D successor of MOC (Konikow and Bredehoeft, 1978).
+3 MOC3D (Konikow, Goode & Hornberger, 1996), version 1.1 of May 1997, is the 3D successor of MOC (Konikow and Bredehoeft, 1978).

-3 The MODFLOW module is just MODFLOW-96 (McDonald and Harbaugh, 1988; Harbaugh and McDonald, 1996), version 3.0 of December 1996, but now fully integrated in MOC3D.
+4 The MODFLOW module is just MODFLOW-96 (McDonald and Harbaugh, 1988; Harbaugh and McDonald, 1996), version 3.0 of December 1996, but now fully integrated in MOC3D.

-- the code takes into account hydrodynamic dispersion (molecular diffusion as well as mechanical dispersion) and chemical reactions such as adsorption (by means of a retardation factor) and radioactive decay, - solute transport is modeled through splitting up the advection-dispersion equation into two components: (a) an advective component which is solved by means of a particle tracking technique (the so-called Method Of Characteristics: MOC), and (b) a dispersive component which is solved by the finite difference method.
-Due to the splitting up, numerical dispersion can be kept within bounds, even if coarse elements and small longitudinal dispersivities are used (Oude Essink & Boekelman, 1996).
+1996).
 As such, numerical problems don't occur when elements are measured e.g. 25025010 m in combination with a longitudinal dispersivity of $\alpha_L=1$ m.
 Especially in this characteristic MOCDENS3D differs from codes which solve the partial differential equations with the standard finite element or finite difference methods.
 With these methods, severe numerical implications can occur when the spatial discretisation condition is not met.
-This spatial discretisation condition is characterized by the so-called grid Peclet number4 (Frind & Pinder, 1982; Daus et al., 1985; Kinzelbach, 1987; Oude Essink & Boekelman, 1996). - the variation of the pore volume of the elements should be relative small, as otherwise the demand of mass conservation of solute is violated too much5.
+This spatial discretisation condition is characterized by the so-called grid Peclet number5 (Frind & Pinder, 1982; Daus et al., 1985; Kinzelbach, 1987; Oude Essink & Boekelman, 1996).

+- the variation of the pore volume of the elements should be relative small, as otherwise the demand of mass conservation of solute is violated too much6.
 This numerical characteristic is related to the particle tracking technique; as a matter of fact, the 3D solute transport code MT3D (Zheng, 1990) suffers the same problem.
-In this paper, the applied version of MOCDENS3D uses a uniform grid. - though numerical dispersion is limited, deviations in the mass balance of solute transport still occur.
-A substantial difference between the initial mass (in the appearance of the concentration distribution) and the mass after a large number of particle displacements can arise, in particular when discretisation of the elements is coarse or when time steps are large.
+In this paper, the applied version of MOCDENS3D uses a uniform7 grid. - though numerical dispersion is limited, deviations in the mass balance of solute transport still occur.
+A difference between the initial mass (in the appearance of the concentration distribution) and the mass after a large number of particle displacements can arise, in particular when discretisation of the elements is coarse and/or when time steps are large.